 But as likable as our privileged family members may be, creator / writer Fellowes keeps showing us that they are dinosaurs leftover from an earlier age.
 It’s not hard to see them as the same silly class, oblivious to the reality of the world around them, as the doomed aristocracy of Jean Renoir’s masterpiece Rules of the Game, but Fellowes holds out some hope for this family, thanks to the modern ideas of some of its younger members and the innate compassion of its veterans.
 The pillars of old-world tradition are eased into the modern world with a warm embrace while the show celebrates the rituals and social codes of this way of life without irony.
 Which is probably how the show managed to become so beloved.

 Downton Abbey quickly became the most popular show on Britain’s ITV and on PBS in the U.S., and then grew into one of the most watched shows in the world.
-It won 15 Primetime Emmy Awards over the run of the show, and after its conclusion the feature film Downton Abbey (2019) brought the cast and the characters back to continue the story.
+It won 15 Primetime Emmy Awards over the run of the show, including three trophies for Maggie Smith, and after its conclusion the feature film Downton Abbey (2019) brought the cast and the characters back to continue the story.

 Rated TV-PG, 52 episodes over five seasons.